Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars

 \subsection{Results and comparisons with previous work}

-In \refig{BoundMassFraction_vs_time} we show how the bound mass fraction and tidal radius $r_{\rm t}$ of a subhalo reduce in time because of stellar encounters.
-For comparison with the literature, we consider a subhalo similar to that studied in the simulation of Ref.~\cite{AngusEtAl2007b} (hereafter AZ07).
+In \refig{BoundMassFraction_vs_time}, we show how the bound mass fraction and tidal radius $r_{\rm t}$ of a subhalo reduce in time because of stellar encounters.
+For comparison with complementary results from the literature, we consider a subhalo similar to that studied in the simulation of \citeref{AngusEtAl2007b} (hereafter AZ07)---their time-dependent bound mass fraction is reported as the solid blue curve.
 This subhalo is defined at redshift $z\sim 26$ with concentration $c_{\rm 200} = 2$ and virial mass $m_{\rm 200} = 10^{-6}$ M$_\odot$.
 To connect to our formalism, we rescale its size to $z\sim 0$, assuming a constant scale radius and scale density (which should be a valid approximation \cite{DiemerEtAl2019}).
 We find a concentration $c_{200}=84.7$, a mass $m_{200} = 8\times 10^{-6}$ M$_\odot$, and a virial radius $r_{200} = 0.42$ pc.
-We also show the case of a subhalo with the same virial mass but median concentration picked in \cite{Sanchez-CondeEtAl2014}.
-For simplicity, we consider that the subhalos enter the galactic disk with an inclination $\cos\theta = 0.5$ and have a relative velocity with the stars $\overline{v_{\rm r}}(8 \, {\rm kpc}) = 334$ km$\cdot$s$^{-1}$.
-Finally, we further show the simulation result from AZ07.
-Our work is consistent and agrees with the simulation.
+We also show the case of a subhalo with the same virial mass but a concentration set to the median value picked in \citeref{Sanchez-CondeEtAl2014}.
+For simplicity, we consider that subhalos enter the galactic disk with an inclination $\cos\theta = 0.5$, and have a relative velocity with the stars $\overline{v_{\rm r}}(8 \, {\rm kpc}) = 334$ km$\cdot$s$^{-1}$.
+Our results are in good agreement with those of AZ07, derived from N-body simulations.
 The main difference is that, in our framework, stripping becomes less and less efficient with time.
-This discrepancy can be understood as we assume a sharp tidal truncation in radius, without change of the density profile at each crossing -- as it should happen in reality \cite{StenDelos2019,GoerdtEtAl2007}.
-In addition, note that while we derive an analytical estimate for the number of stellar encounters per crossing and the number of crossings, the authors of AZ07 use a more precise model of the Galaxy.
+This discrepancy is mostly due to the fact that we assume a sharp tidal truncation radius while keeping the inner density profile unchanged at each crossing, which is not fully realistic \cite{StenDelos2019,GoerdtEtAl2007} but is hard to account for in an analytical subhalo population model---see further discussion on this in \citeapp{app:pdf_ccdf_DeltaEtilde}.
+In addition, note that while we derive an analytical estimate for the number of stellar encounters per crossing and the number of crossings, the authors of AZ07 use a more detailed galactic model.